devbaji/vue3-google-login/documentation/README.md

 Some times you may not need the default button rendered by Google, you can create your own button and can make it behave like a login with Google button

-Here is an image showing how a custom button opening the Google login popup
+Here is an image showing how a custom button opens the Google login popup
 <p align="center">
   <img
     width="300"